sklprogs/LanguageTricks/README.md

 ## useful for \| useful to

-*This book is useful to me* indicates that it is useful and important to me -- particularly to me not anybody else, whereas *This book is useful for me* indicates that it is useful for me in general sense.
+*This book is useful to me* indicates that it is useful and important to me&mdash;particularly to me not anybody else, whereas *This book is useful for me* indicates that it is useful for me in general sense.
 The book is useful for everyone because it is a good book and so it useful for me too but not particularly useful and important only to me.

 [*Source*](https://www.quora.com/Which-is-correct-It-is-useful-to-me-or-It-is-useful-for-me)